awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-windows-configure-content.md

 ## Create a Script to Run Your Application<a name="tutorials-windows-configure-content-create-scripts"></a>

-Next, you will create a script that AWS CodeDeploy will use to set up the web server on the target Amazon EC2 instance\.
+Next, you will create a script that CodeDeploy will use to set up the web server on the target Amazon EC2 instance\.

 1. In the same subfolder where the `index.html` file is saved, use a text editor to create another file\.
 Name the file `before-install.bat`\.